Complete Sample Social Studies Issue 2 SRQ

 (P) In a government-financed approach, the government is the primary provider of healthcare.

-(E) The benefit of the government-fianced is that every Swede can afford quality healthcare services.
+(E) The benefit of the government-financed is that every Swede can afford quality healthcare services.
+As a result, the overall health of Sweden is taken care of.
 However, the personal income tax for Swedes is very high as the government needs a lot of money to pay for the healthcare of the entire population.
-Moreover, the system will be further burdened as Sweden is an ageing population.
+Hence, the richest Swedes must fork out more money.
+This might encourage wealthy Swedes to migrate to other countries.
+Furthermore, the system will be further burdened as Sweden is an ageing population.

 (L) Hence, the government-approached approach ensures all can afford healthcare though it is not certain if this approach is sustainable.